yycunc/FIREcaller/README.md

 #### Define whether to remove MHC region

-The MHC regions defined in the R package are:\n hg19 chr6  28477797-33448354
+The MHC regions defined in the R package are:** hg19 chr6  28477797-33448354
 GRCh38 chr6  28510120-33480577
 mm9 chr17 33888191-35744546, 36230820-38050373